 While home inspectors may have a basic understanding of codes related to safety hazards, we are not code inspectors, nor should we be expected to report code violations to our clients.

-Some of those SOP’s where Internachi has adopted codes into its language include the following:
+Some of those standards where Internachi and the codes are aligned includes the following:

 - Spacing requirements between intermediate balusters, spindles and handrails for steps, stairways, guards and railings.
 1012 “Handrail height, measured above stair tread nosings, or finish surface or ramp slope, shall be uniform, not less than 34 inches and not more than 38 inches.”
 1012.7 “Clear space between a wall or other surface shall be a minimum of 1 1/2 inches.”
 R311.7 “Stairways shall not be less than 36 inches in clear width at all points above the permitted handrail height and below the required headroom height.”
 1013.2 “Guards shall be located along open-sided walking surfaces, including mezzanines, equipment platforms, stairs, ramps and landings that are located more than 30 inches measured vertically to the floor or grade below at any point within 36 inches horizontally to the edge of the open side.
 1013.4 “Required guards shall not have openings which allow passage of a sphere 4 inches in diameter from the walking surface to the required guard height.”
 312.1.3 “Required guards shall not have openings from the walking surface to the required guard height which allow passage of a sphere 4 inches in diameter.
 Exceptions: 1.
 The triangular openings a the open side of stair, formed by the riser, tread and bottom rail of a guard, shall not allow passage of a sphere 6 inches in diameter.
 2. Guards on the open side of stairs shall not have openings which allow passage of a sphere 4 3/8″ inches in diameter.”